Update on the Paris Pass!

 Moulin Rouge

 Head to Moulin Rouge in the evening to see it lit up at night.
 End your evening by enjoying a nice dinner before retreating back to the hotel.
-I highly recommend Il caratello (5 rue Audran, 75018 Paris) which is not far from Moulin Rouge.

 My must-have Paris accessories: